Atrax: Venom

 This genus includes some of the most dangerous spiders, namely the Sydney funnel-web spider (Atrax robustus).
-This spider being thought to have killed 13 people, though none have died since the anti venom has been introduced.
-Though still many consider this spider to be quite dangerous, and deadly.
+This spider is thought to have killed 13 people.
+Though none have died since the anti venom has been introduced, many consider this spider to be quite dangerous, and deadly.
 Most of the bites are thought to be caused by male spiders which wander out of their hides to find a mate.

 Hides

 These spiders usually make their burrows under rocks or logs, usually in cool humid areas.
-These spiders as most funnel webs aptly make funnel shaped webs.
-These webs have silk trip lines which radiate from the entrance.
-These lines function as a warning system, which tell the spiders if there is a insect or possible mate coming.
-Their hides might flood, forcing them to leave their hides.
-Although they can last a few hours in water, as they are able to trap air bubbles in their abdomen, using their hairs.
+They make funnel shaped webs, with silk trip lines that radiate from the entrance.
+These lines function as a warning system, which tell the spiders if there is an insect or possible mate coming.
+Their hides might flood, forcing them to leave their hides, although they can last a few hours in water, as they are able to trap air bubbles in their abdomen using hairs.
 They may also leave their burrow to find a mate.